 VT220 supports a command script language, which you can use to control things automatically, such as selecting a communication protocol or logging on to a remote host.
 You should use the VTScript file type for any files of these commands.
-For full details of VT220's command script language see the chapter in Part 2 entitled VT220.
+For full details of VT220's command script language see the chapter VT220 scripts on page 41.